voodoo12345/credits-docs/source/blockchain.rst

 The block is then distributed between the nodes and references the state it is built on.
-Once the network agrees to make this block the next one in the chain each node applies this block to state 0 to produce the next state.
+Once the network agrees to make this block the next one in the chain each node applies transactions in this block to state 0 to produce the next state.

 ::

     +-----------+      +-----------+